Catch of the day

 Lots and lots of rhinos

 Rhinos are a fairly frequent “client” with the game capture team, but their capture is always exciting!
-At first the vet on site darts the rhino with a strong sedative.
-Once the animal is down, volunteers and the vet check the rhino’s well being and vital signs.
-Moving these giant animals is a real team effort – walking next to it really makes you appreciate its size!
+At first, the vet on site darts the rhino with a strong sedative.
+Once the animal is down, volunteers and the vet check the rhino’s well-being and vital signs.
+Moving these giant animals is a real team effort – walking next to them makes you appreciate their size!

-Once the capture is under way, the more experienced volunteers are stationed on the ground, helping to herd the antelopes along the net channel and towards the trucks – it can hardly get more exciting than being surrounded by dozens of racing and jumping wild animals!
+Once the capture is underway, the more experienced volunteers are stationed on the ground, helping to herd the antelopes along the net channel and towards the trucks – it can hardly get more exciting than being surrounded by dozens of racing and jumping wild animals!
 “Fresh arrivals” or less confident volunteers start off working on the trucks.
 Once the animals enter the trucks, the volunteers count them, check them for injuries and then give the necessary treatment.
-Volunteers learn to administer the tranquilizers using pole syringes.
-All stressed animals and male animals receive a tranquilizer called stresnill or haloperidol before travelling long distances to their new home.
+Volunteers learn to administer the tranquillizers using pole syringes.
+All stressed animals and male animals receive a tranquillizer called stresnill or haloperidol before travelling long distances to their new home.

 Giraffe are amongst the species that the Game Capture Team frequently work with.
 You only need to look at their size and awkward body shape to know that it takes a lot of skill and experience to catch these animals – not to mention the tricky business of loading them onto a vehicle and moving them to a different reserve.
 As a first step, the vet darts the giraffe with a sedative, which is usually done from a helicopter.

 It is routine procedure to have a vet present on captures that involve the powerful sedatives used for darting wildlife.
-Sometimes, the capture team is alerted by wildlife reserve owners because an animal needs to be caught in order to receive treatment for injuries.
-Such was the case with a rare leopard capture and an accident prone giraffe.
+Sometimes, the capture team is alerted by wildlife reserve owners because an animal needs to be caught to receive treatment for injuries.
+Such was the case with a rare leopard capture and an accident-prone giraffe.